 The Bates Career Development Center (BCDC) strives to prepare students for the rigors, realities, and rewards of a meaningful career.

 We partner with employers of all sizes, from small non-profits to multinational corporations, to match your needs to the skills and abilities of our students.
+Learn more about recruiting at Bates.

 The Bates Student